Sanlu Group: Trial of executives

 Four Sanlu executives went on trial on 31 December 2008 charged with producing and selling fake or substandard products.
 Tian Wenhua, former general manager, former deputy general managers Wang Yuliang and Hang Zhiqi, and Wu Jusheng, a former head of Sanlu's milk division appeared in court.
 Tian pleaded guilty to her role in the scandal, and expressed her remorse, and also called for China to consider embracing the European Union's standards on melamine.
-Wang, who had leaped off a building in a suicide attempt, offered his apology and remorse: "When I think of the children who were harmed ...
+Wang, who had leaped off a building in a suicide attempt, offered his apology and remorse: "When I think of the children who were harmed...
 I feel extreme inadequacy towards these sick children and their parents."

 On 22 January 2009, Tian was sentenced to life imprisonment, while other Sanlu executives received sentences of five to fifteen years.
 Two other men were sentenced to death.
 Tian was also ordered to pay a fine of 20 million yuan (US$2.9 million).
-Sanlu was fined 50 million yuan ($7.3 million) despite its bankruptcy.
+Despite its bankruptcy, Sanlu was fined 50 million yuan ($7.3 million).